 Calcium is a crucial ingredient for hens to produce quality eggs.
-First of all, calcium carbonate is the primary building block of an avian eggshell.
-But on top of that, the egg also stores calcium reserves in the egg’s millary layer and membrane for the embryo.
+Calcium carbonate is the primary building block of a chicken’s eggshell.

 However, the oxalic acid of rhubarb will primarily bind with the calcium present in the rhubarb itself.
-When your hens start eating from another calcium source, the intestines will absorb that calcium.
+When your hens have extra calcium from other calcium sources, the intestines will absorb that calcium.